CumulusNetworks/docs/content/cumulus-linux-42/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 You can configure Quality of Service (QoS) for switches on the following platforms only:

-- Broadcom Tomahawk, Trident II, Trident II+, Trident3, and Maverick
+- Broadcom Tomahawk, Trident II, Trident II+, and Trident3
 - Mellanox Spectrum, Spectrum-2, and Spectrum-3

 {{%/notice%}}